tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 Check your code with the completed quiz code [**here**](https://github.com/microsoft/WW84-Python-Lessons/blob/master/quiz.py){:target="_blank"}.

 ### Credits
-This lesson plan was inspired by and adapted from the “active learning module” developed by Emily Craig and Sarah Robinson while they were part of the MaGE Inclusive Peer Mentorship Program at Mount Holyoke College.
+Special thanks to [Audrey St. John from Mount Holyoke College](https://www.mtholyoke.edu/people/audrey-stjohn) for this lesson, which was inspired by and adapted from the “active learning module” developed by Emily Craig and Sarah Robinson for the [MaGE](https://sites.google.com/a/mtholyoke.edu/mage/) inclusive peer mentoring program at Mount Holyoke College.